bibanon/macrochan-scraper/README.md

     # example
     finalOffset = 45175 - (45175 % 20) # = 45160

-Then, we save all of these pages, and then parse them to obtain a list of the image URLs.
+Once we have a list of all the offset pages, we need to extract the image view URLs from it. `search.php` uses Javascript to recieve it's URL lists, so we will need to obtain a static version of the

+We will use Python's BeautifulSoup library to scrape the image view URLs.

 ### Obtaining the images

-Once we've obtained the image URLs, we need to download the image itself, and then the tags on the image.
+Now that we've obtained the image view URLs, we need to download the image itself, and then the tags on the image.

 First, an image URL has the following format: